Can using a virtual office address be beneficial for business growth? Find out more below plus about renting a coworking space in Los Angeles!

 If privacy isn’t a concern for you, then there are a number of other reasons why registering your home address as your business address might get you in trouble.

-You need also consider your Homeowners Association and your local zoning laws.
+You need also to consider your Homeowners Association and your local zoning laws.
 Some residential areas and landlords prohibit home offices or might have a problem with you declaring a portion of your home a commercial area.

 If you name your home as a business address, you should also prepare to receive a lot of correspondence and several in-person meetings.